raulmur/ORB_SLAM/README.md

 2. Clone this ORB_SLAM into your project folder

 3. Build DBoW2.
-Go into Thirdparty/DBoW2/ and execute:
+Go into Thirdparty/DBoW2/ and execute the following to compile DBoW2 with ROS OpenCV (if you want to build this package using independent OpenCV instead of ROS OpenCV, in line "SET(USE_ROS True)", Set False):

 		mkdir build
 		cd build